It isn’t here yet but Halloween is galloping down the road and the headless horseman will soon be here.

-Tonight, brother Neal and I run into neon’s, flashing signs, street lights cycling from green to yellow to red to green.
-Car headlights appear like gigantic bug eyes as gawker’s cruise downtown to evaluate the party scene.
-Earlier, street food vendors were parked in the middle of closed fourth and sixth streets selling their specialties but most of them have closed up and driven home.
+Tonight, brother Neal and I run into downtown’s neon’s, flashing signs, street lights cycling from green to yellow to red to green.
+Car headlights appear like gigantic bug eyes as gawker’s cruise.
+Earlier, street food vendors were parked in the middle of closed fourth and sixth streets selling their specialties but most of them have since closed up and driven home.

-At Sadie’s, Neal and I have our right hands stamped with a black owl that lets us re-enter the bar, if we go out.
-My music teacher, Chadd, plays with a Latin band here tonight and asked us to to come down and listen if it worked for us.
-An opening act Cuban band is just beginning to set up on stage when we go find a table inside the bar, and we realize quickly that we have a wait before Chadd gets on stage.
+At Sadie’s, Neal and I have our right hands stamped with a black owl that lets us re-enter the bar, if we decide to leave and want to return.
+My jazz teacher, Chadd, plays with a Latin band here tonight and asked us to to come down and listen.
+An opening act band is just beginning to set up on stage when we go find a table we realize quickly realize that we have a wait before Chadd’s group gets on stage.

-Tired of sitting, we take our black owls outside to fly old Route 66, admire the beautiful renovated Kimo Theater and grab a burger at Lindy’s, a downtown eatery dating back to the 1940’s.
+Tired of waiting for later, we take our black owls outside to fly old Route 66, admire the beautiful renovated Kimo Theater and grab a burger at Lindy’s, a downtown eatery dating back to the 1940’s.
 Downtown is beginning to sparkle but careless night people still stand in doorways, loiter in small groups, smoke, drink beer out of paper bags.
-The Downtown area has been trying to rehabilitate itself in the last decade and has made some progress though most families wouldn’t want to be down here after dark.
+This Downtown area has been trying to rehabilitate itself in the last decade and has made some progress though most families and sane people aren’t down here after dark.

-When Chadd’s band, Barrutanga, finally, physically, marches on stage in an homage to New Orleans, it is after eleven.
-We stay the first set and then it is time for Scott to start counting sheep jumping over fences.
+When Chadd’s band, Barrutanga, finally, physically, marches on stage in a crazy Latin band homage to New Orleans, it is after eleven.
+We stay the first set and then it is time for Scott to start counting sheep.